ebruchez/ebruchez.github.io/pages/typewriter-collection-ibm.md

 </figure>
 <figure>
     <img src="/assets/pages/typewriter-ibm/IMG_8859.jpg"/>
-    <figcaption>1950 - This is a very late IBM Model 04 Executive.
+    <figcaption>1950 - This is a very late IBM Model 04 Executive, possibly made concurrently with the first Model A Executive.
 This machine needs refurbishing.
 In particular, the motor capacitor melted and needs replacing.</figcaption>
 </figure>
 <figure>
     <img src="/assets/pages/typewriter-ibm/IMG_4188.jpg"/>